wellrestedphp/wellrested/docs/source/router.rst

 Paths
 ^^^^^

-A router can map middleware to an exact path, or to a pattern of paths.
+A router can map a handler to an exact path, or to a pattern of paths.

 Static Routes
 -------------

 The simplest type of route is called a "static route".
-It maps middleware to an exact path.
+It maps a handler to an exact path.

 .. code-block:: php